threedle/DAWand-Blender/README.md

 1. Load in or create a triangle mesh.
 (You can triangulate any mesh using Blender's 'Triangulate Faces' option.
 2. Put the mesh into edit mode by pressing <kbd>tab</kbd>, or go the UV editing workspace on Blender.
 3. Press <kbd>n</kbd> to open the side panel, and click 'DAWand Options' to see the rest of the settings.
-4. To get DAWand, find the Wand icon in the tools in Ed
+4. To get DAWand, find the Wand icon in the tools in Edit mode.

-it mode.
 5. Click on a face to select the region.
 6. Then, in the right-side settings menu, you can see more options and even unwrap the mesh.